cloudaipro/SudokuMaster/SudokuMaster_GameFlow_Documentation-gemini.md

     class VC,IVS,HVS validation
     class Lives,Clock,Hints,NLM systems
     class MVB,VRM,HMI,SPI hellui
-    class IVS interface
+    class IVSI interface
 ```

-*This comprehensive dependency graph shows how all major components interact, with line number references for key integration points.*
+*This comprehensive dependency graph shows how all major components interact.
+The `ValidationContext` is the central hub, decoupling the `SudokuBoard` from the specific validation logic and the UI from the game state.*

 ### Strategy Pattern Implementation